wilderness survival skills (2 Days)

 What to Bring:

-On this course we drive into our bush survival camp, therefore you have no restrictions on the type of gear you bring.
-If you own a 4x4 vehicle then you have the option to bring it along and get some dirt time, if not then we will give you a ride!
+On this course we drive into our bush survival camp, therefore you have no restrictions on the type of gear you bring however I would advise packing no more than what you can carry.
+If you own a 4x4 vehicle then you have the option to bring it along and get some dirt time, if not then we will give you a ride! read or Q&A page for more info

-- Fixed blade knife and folding saw, or a Swiss army multi-tool knife with the saw feature
+- folding saw or a Swiss army multi-tool knife with the saw feature is optional but very useful

 - Warm clothing layers and hat for time of year